πŸ”₯ EOFY SALE β€” Up to 40% Off β€” Book Now, Travel Later!

 Days 1–2: Cairns & Great Barrier Reef

 Back in Cairns, walk the Esplanade Boardwalk and swim in the free Esplanade Lagoon.
-The Cairns Night Markets and Rusty's Markets (Saturday) are great for supplies.
+The Cairns Night Markets and Rusty's Markets (Saturday morning) are great for stocking up on tropical fruit and campervan supplies.
+For an adrenaline hit, consider a bungy jump or giant swing at AJ Hackett Cairns in the rainforest.

 Days 3–4: Daintree & Cape Tribulation